Simple but Effective Coping Skills

 Improve your communication skills (including empathy and listening skills)

-Volunteer your time or talents (volunteermatch.org, Church, PTSA, Humane Society, etc)
+Volunteer your time or talents (volunteermatch.org, Church, PTSA, Humane Society, food bank, etc)

-Give a different person a compliment each day (it will increase your appreciation of humanity by noticing the unique qualities in each person)
+Give a different person a compliment each day (it will increase your appreciation of humanity by noticing the unique qualities in each person)...it puts a smile on your face to put a smile on someone else's face

 Tell someone that you care or that you are glad they are in your life